 Gwen: What’s the typical size of solar deal that solar companies win through the Community Purchasing Alliance’s solar RFP process?

 Joe: Our RFPs average about two megawatts in aggregate project size.
 In terms of individual system size, it varies.
 The smaller churches and synagogues and other houses of worship are in the 50 kilowatt range, the larger schools are in the 300-400 kilowatt range.
 Because we’re aggregating megawatts, we're asking for offers that are better than what a standard, off-the-shelf offer would be–deals our participants would not be able to get on their own.

 We make a concerted effort to be very clear that it takes more than just filling out the form to make somebody competitive.
 In a lot of ways, we see ourselves as a market maker.
 We’d like contractors understand how important it is to help some of these critical community institutions, which may mean approaching things differently than with a typically commercial client.
-These organizations run some of the most important work in our community, like after school programs and homeless shelters and community clinics–all types of cornerstone community services.
+These organizations run some of the most important work in our community, like after-school programs, homeless shelters, and community clinics–all types of cornerstone community services.